Kidnapping and killing of the Bibas family: Cause of death

 Hamas and Israel have made conflicting claims about the deaths of Shiri Bibas and her children.
 Hamas claims that they were killed in an Israeli airstrike, while Israel claims they were murdered with bare hands by Hamas.
+IDF spokesperson Daniel Hagari stated: "The terrorists did not shoot the two young boys — they killed them with their bare hands.
+Afterward, they committed horrific acts to cover up these atrocities.”
 Neither side has publicly provided any evidence to substantiate their claims, although Israel said that it had shared evidence with its international partners.

 Israeli politician Benny Gantz said in June 2024 that Israel was aware then of the fate of the Bibas family and the public would be informed "when things come to fruition."
 Following the return of the remains, Israel stated that a forensic analysis showed that Ariel and Kfir Bibas had been killed with "bare hands" in November 2023.
 Israel stated that Shiri Bibas had been "brutally murdered" together with her children with Shiri being killed first and that the corpses had been mutilated to make it appear as if they died in a bombing.
 Netanyahu described the mutilation as a crushing of "their tiny skulls with unspeakable cruelty".
 Israel stated that it had shared evidence of these claims with its international partners, but it did not publicly release the evidence.
 Hamas described the Israeli claims as "baseless lies".

 Ofri Bibas Levy, sister of Yarden Bibas, criticized Netanyahu and other government officials for publicly sharing graphic details from the autopsy report.
 In a social media post on 25 February, the day before the funeral of her sister-in-law and nephews, she told Netanyahu to "shut up," calling his statements "outright abuse of a family that has already been enduring hell for 16 months."
 The Bibas family sent a cease-and-desist letter to Israeli government officials, demanding that they stop publicly disclosing details of the deaths beyond those already approved by Yarden Bibas.